Peter M. Laing Q.C. Professor of Law

 Law Clerk to the late Justice J. Sopinka, Supreme Court of Canada (1995-1996)

 Visiting Research Fellow, Faculty of Law, University of New Brunswick (1994-1995)

 Areas of Interest

-Private international law, comparative law, international commercial law & litigation, consumer law, international aspects of family law and uniform law.
+Private international law, comparative law, international commercial law & litigation, consumer law and mediation.